Recovering 3D structural properties of galaxies from SDSS-like photometry: Conclusions

 \section{Conclusions}

-In this paper we have analysed the reliability of 3D structural models created for SDSS galaxies.
-For the sample extending down to the $r$-band limiting magnitude 17.77, the accuracy is high for the recovered integral luminosities and colours (0.05~mag), and somewhat lower for the luminosities of individual components (0.2~mag).
-The bulge-to-disc ratios (B/D) are not very accurate, with typical errors within $\pm$40\% of the initial value, but on an average, no systematic shift is introduced, thus the method can be used for measuring the statistical bulge and disc fractions in the Universe.
+In this paper we have analysed the reliability of 3D structural models.
+For the analysis, artificial SDSS images of idealistic model galaxies were created, extending down to the $r$-band limiting magnitude 17.77, and the accuracy of the recovered parameters was estimated.
+Within the given luminosity limits, the integral luminosities and colours were recovered with high precision ($\pm$0.05~mag).
+The luminosities of individual components were somewhat less accurate ($\pm$0.2~mag).
+The resultant B/D luminosity ratio is within $\pm$40\% of the initial value, but on an average, no systematic shift is introduced, thus the method can be used for measuring the statistical fractions of bulges (spheroids) and discs in large samples.

-Inclination angle estimates are better for disc-do\-mi\-nated galaxies, with the errors remaining below 5$^\circ$ for galaxies with $\mathrm{B/D}<2$.
+Given that many early-type galaxies contain detectable disc structures, galaxy inclination angles can be estimated for a broad range of morphologies.
+As expected, the inclination angle estimates are better for disc-do\-mi\-nated galaxies, with the errors remaining mostly below 5$^\circ$ for galaxies with $\mathrm{B/D} < 2$ and below $15^\circ$ for galaxies with $\mathrm{B/D} < 6$; the latter criterion involves the majority of actual galaxies (roughly 75\%) in the nearby Universe.
 Errors of the recovered sizes of the galactic components are less than 10\% in most cases.
 Axial ratios and the parameter $N$ of Einasto's distribution (similar to the S\'{e}rsic index) are relatively inaccurate, but can provide statistical estimates for studies of large galactic samples.
-In general, models of disc components are more accurate than models of bulge components, as can be expected for geometrical reasons.
+In general, models of disc components are more accurate than models of spheroidal components, which is a natural effect of the spatial geometry.

-We can conclude that especially for statistical studies, 3D modelling is worth the extra computation time needed, allowing us to estimate parameters which are not accessible with 2D approaches.
-The structural parameters, if determined from images only, are not very reliable for any given object.
+We can conclude that especially for statistical studies, 3D modelling is worth the extra computation time needed, allowing us to estimate parameters (e.g. inclination angles) which are not directly accessed with 2D methods.
+For example, if applied on large samples of galaxies, such a modelling can reveal correlations between inclination angles and the large-scale structure of the Universe \citep{Tempel:12a}.
+Note that such an analysis can be done also by 2D modelling, but as discussed in \citet{Zhang:13}, a careful real space alignment analysis is necessary to detect the weak alignment signal.

+The structural parameters, if determined from images only, are not always reliable for any given object: mostly because of the degeneracies between the galaxy structural parameters.
+However, unlike the case of a 2D approximation of the surface density, the derived parameters are essentially inclination-independent.
+Moreover, if data about the intrinsic kinematics of a galaxy are available, the 3D modelling will become a powerful tool for measuring galactic structures and masses \citep{Tamm:12}.

 We have used idealised test galaxies in the presented study.
 It is natural that the properties of real galaxies are more difficult to determine because of non-symmetries and additional components.
 An analysis of 3D modelling accuracy of real well-studied nearby galaxies is the topic of a forthcoming paper.